ppenenko/metashade/README.md

 In contrast, Metashade generates target code dynamically, during the execution of Python code, modeling the state of the shader being generated in objects called generators.
 This requires some idiosyncratic Python syntax but in return we get the full power of Python at generation time.
-Python's run time becomes the shader's design time, and it becomes a metaprogramming language, replacing mechanisms like the C Preprocessor, generics and templates.
+Python's run time becomes the shader's design time, and it becomes a metaprogramming language, independent of the target language and replacing mechanisms like the C Preprocessor, generics and templates.

 This offers the following benefits:
 * Easy-to-use metaprogramming.
-Imperative metaprogramming is possible (C++ templates are a pure-functional language).
+Imperative metaprogramming is possible (by comparison, C++ templates are a pure-functional language).
 * The whole stack is debuggable by the application programmer.
 * Codegen can interact with the outside world (file system or user input).
 E.g. the [glTF demo](https://github.com/ppenenko/metashade-glTFSample) loads glTF assets and generates shaders based on their contents.
 * Codegen can integrate with arbitrary Python code.
 E.g. the [glTF demo](https://github.com/ppenenko/metashade-glTFSample) uses the third-party [pygltflib](https://pypi.org/project/pygltflib/) to parse glTF assets.